david-mathews-1994/deltarice/paper/paper.md

 # Acknowledgements

 This research was sponsored by the U.S. Department of Energy (DOE), Office of Science, Office of Nuclear Physics [contracts DE-AC05-00OR22725, DE-SC0014622, DE-FG02-03ER41258] and National Science Foundation (NSF) [contract PHY-1812367].
-This research was also spon- sored by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists (WDTS) Graduate
-Student Research (SCGSR) program.
+This research was also sponsored by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists (WDTS) Graduate Student Research (SCGSR) program.
 This research was supported in part through research cyberinfrastructure resources and services provided by the Partnership for an Advanced Computing Environment (PACE) at the Georgia Institute of Technology, Atlanta, Georgia, USA.

 # References